Tia launches a clinic that places the menstrual cycle at the center of care

-Tia, the company which launched with an app providing health advice and period tracking for women, has launched its first clinic.
+Tia, the company that launched with an app providing health advice and period tracking for women, has launched its first clinic.

-From its first location in New York, the two founders of Tia hope that they can build a network of care facilities that integrate all of the information that their app collects with the benefits of having in-person consultations with physicians that have a holistic view of their patients’ health.
+From its first location in New York, the two founders of Tia hope they can build a network of care facilities that integrate all of the information their app collects with the benefits of having in-person consultations with physicians that have a holistic view of their patients’ health.

-For founders Carolyn Witte and Felicity Yost the hurdles women need to overcome to receive adequate treatment aren’t theoretical — they’ve faced them directly.
+For founders Carolyn Witte and Felicity Yost, the hurdles women need to overcome to receive adequate treatment aren’t theoretical — they’ve faced them directly.

 Witte and Yost met a decade ago in college and remained friends ever since.
-It was when Witte had to diagnose herself with polycystic ovarian syndrome (PCOS), a condition which affects nearly one in ten women, that she first realized how broken the healthcare system was for over half of the population of the U.S.
+It was when Witte had to diagnose herself with polycystic ovarian syndrome (PCOS), a condition that affects nearly one in 10 women, that she first realized how broken the healthcare system was for more than half of the U.S. population.

 “It’s one of those classic issues in healthcare that’s really difficult to diagnose… I spent three years seeing gynecologists, who were treating the symptom and failing to connect the dots,” Witte recalls.
 “I found myself at age 25 at a fertility specialist in NYC after I diagnosed myself on the internet… and got this really unfortunate diagnosis.”

-As a someone who worked at Google and had access to what was supposed to be the best healthcare services in the world, Witte realized that there was significant gaps between the understanding of healthcare for men and women.
-“Here i am feeling completely alone and confused… that was the moment for me when I said there has to be a better way.”
+As someone who worked at Google and had access to what was supposed to be the best healthcare services in the world, Witte realized there were significant gaps between the understanding of healthcare for men and women.
+“Here I am feeling completely alone and confused… that was the moment for me when I said there has to be a better way.”

 Witte moved back to San Francisco and moved in with Yost and began working on what would become the Tia app.